Goldua2cope/devops24/examinations/06/README.md

 since we were the ones creating the certificate, we can just add an exception for accepted certs, or simply use the http:// URL.

+'''
+Firefox :
+  Go to URL https://localhost:<port_no> and add security exception to allow connections.
+  If connection error still comes, Go to URL about:config and set value for security.mixed_content.block_active_content to false and security.mixed_content.block_display_content to true.
+'''

 We will create a _virtual host_ on our web server, that serves different content depending on which address it is called by via web browsers.